andreabenzi/curiosity-potd/readme.txt

 This plugin adds a widget to display the NASA Mars Curiosity Rover photo of the day.
 A good solution if you are interested in astronomy news and want to put a space picture on your website.
-It provide a description with the day (also with martian version) and the rover camera displayed.
+It provide a description with the day, also with the martian version (SOL), and the rover camera random displayed.
 Very easy to configure and compatible with a lot of WordPress versions.

 = Widget Option =